Sheridan Miyamoto

 Sheridan Whalen Miyamoto is an American forensic nurse practitioner and researcher.
-She is an associate professor at Pennsylvania State University.
-In August 2020, Miyamoto was inducted as a Fellow of the American Academy of Nursing.
+She is an associate professor at the Ross and Carol Nese College of Nursing at Pennsylvania State University, director of the Sexual Assault Forensic Examination Telehealth (SAFE-T) Center, and founder and Chief Scientific Officer of SAFE-T System, LLC.
+She is a Fellow of the American Academy of Nursing.

 Early life and education

-Miyamoto completed her Bachelor of Arts degree at the University of California, Davis and her Master's degree at Vanderbilt University.
-Following her master's degree, Miyamoto worked as a nurse practitioner in emergency response and pediatric sexual assault examiner.
-She then returned to UC Davis for her Ph.D. in their Betty Irene Moore School of Nursing and accepted a 2013–15 Doris Duke Fellowship.
+Miyamoto completed a Bachelor of Arts degree at the University of California, Davis and a Master of Science in nursing from Vanderbilt University.
+Following her master's degree, Miyamoto worked for more than a decase as a family nurse practitioner and pediatric sexual assault examiner at the UC Davis Health System's CAARE (Child and Adolescent Abuse Resource and Evaluation) Diagnostic and Treatment Center, where she conducted more than 3,000 forensic sexual abuse examinations and provided expert testimony in over 60 criminal court cases.
+She returned to UC Davis for doctoral training, completing a PhD in Nursing Science and Healthcare Leadership at the Betty Irene Moore School of Nursing and her doctoral training was supported by a Jonas Scholar award and a Doris Duke Fellowship for the Promotion of Child Well-Being.